Md-Aman45/finance-dashboard/README.md

 ### 🔹 Category Breakdown

-* Expense/Income grouped by category
+* Grouped financial data by category

 ### 🔹 Monthly Trends

-* Aggregated financial data by month
+* Aggregated data by month and year

 👉 Access restricted to **Analyst & Admin only**